d42y/SmartData/SmartData/README.md

 # SmartData

-SmartData is a .NET 8.0 library developed by d42y to simplify data management for Internet of Things (IoT) applications.
-Built on Entity Framework Core, it offers an intuitive `SdSet<T>` API for relational data, embeddings, and timeseries, with integrated Retrieval-Augmented Generation (RAG) and GPT-based analytics.
-This enables developers to easily implement GPT-powered question-and-answer (Q&A) systems and gain advanced insights from IoT data, requiring minimal expertise in RAG or vector search technologies.
+SmartData is a .NET 8.0 library developed by d42y to simplify data management for Internet of Things (IoT) and smart building applications.
+Built on Entity Framework Core, it provides an intuitive `SdSet<T>` API for relational data, vector embeddings, timeseries, change tracking, data integrity, and advanced analytics.
+With integrated Retrieval-Augmented Generation (RAG) and analytics capabilities, SmartData enables developers to implement GPT-powered question-and-answer (Q&A) systems and gain advanced insights from IoT data with minimal expertise in RAG or vector search technologies.

 ## Goal

-SmartData simplifies data management for IoT applications with an intuitive `SdSet<T>` API for relational data, embeddings, and timeseries.
-It integrates Retrieval-Augmented Generation (RAG) and GPT-based analytics to enable developers to easily implement GPT-powered question-and-answer (Q&A) systems and advanced data insights on IoT data, with minimal expertise in RAG or vector search technologies.
+SmartData simplifies data management for IoT and smart building applications by offering a unified `SdSet<T>` API for relational data, vector embeddings, timeseries, change tracking, data integrity, and analytics.
+It integrates Retrieval-Augmented Generation (RAG) and advanced analytics to enable developers to build GPT-powered Q&A systems and derive actionable insights from IoT data, such as sensor readings, trend analysis, and anomaly detection, with minimal setup and expertise.

 ## Features

-- **Relational Data Management**: Perform CRUD operations using the `SdSet<T>` API.
+- **Relational Data Management**: Perform CRUD operations using the `SdSet<T>` API, built on Entity Framework Core, with support for multiple SQL database providers (e.g., SQLite, SQL Server).
-- **Embedding Support**: Generate 384-dimensional embeddings for semantic search, powered by `AllMiniLmL6V2Embedder` and `FaissNet`, enabling RAG for GPT Q&A and analytics.
+- **Vector Embeddings**: Generate 384-dimensional embeddings for semantic search using `AllMiniLmL6V2Embedder` and `FaissNet`, enabling RAG for GPT-powered Q&A and analytics.
-- **Timeseries Data**: Store and query IoT timeseries data (e.g., sensor readings) with interpolation methods (linear, nearest).
+- **Timeseries Data**: Store and query IoT timeseries data (e.g., sensor readings) with support for interpolation methods (None, Linear, Nearest, Previous, Next).
-- **GPT-Based Analytics**: Leverage embedded models for advanced data insights, such as trend analysis and anomaly detection.
+- **Change Tracking**: Log entity changes (insert, update, delete) with detailed audit trails in the `sysChangeLog` table.
+- **Data Integrity**: Ensure data consistency with SHA256-based hash chains stored in the `sysIntegrityLog` table.
+- **Advanced Analytics**: Execute complex analytics workflows using SQL queries, C# scripts, conditional logic, and timeseries operations via the `SmartAnalyticsService`, with support for event-driven and time-based triggers.
-- **Schema Management**: Automatically create tables for entities, embeddings (`sysEmbeddings`), and timeseries (`sysTsBaseValues`, `sysTsDeltaT`) without migrations, or use migrations for production.
+- **Schema Management**: Automatically create tables for entities, embeddings (`sysEmbeddings`), timeseries (`sysTimeseriesBaseValues`, `sysTimeseriesDeltas`), change logs (`sysChangeLog`), integrity logs (`sysIntegrityLog`), and analytics (`sysAnalytics`, `sysAnalyticsSteps`) without migrations, or use migrations for production environments.
-- **Dependency Injection**: Integrates with `Microsoft.Extensions.DependencyInjection` for scoped services.
+- **Dependency Injection**: Seamlessly integrates with `Microsoft.Extensions.DependencyInjection` for scoped services.
 - **Database Support**: Compatible with SQLite, SQL Server, and other EF Core providers.
-- **Embedded Resources**: Includes ONNX models and `FaissNet` for out-of-the-box RAG and analytics.
+- **Embedded Resources**: Includes ONNX models and `FaissNet` for out-of-the-box RAG and analytics capabilities.

 ## Version

-0.0.2 (beta)
+0.0.3 (beta)

 ## License